tomas-fryza/avr-course/Labs/01-tools/README.md

 ## Part 4: SimulIDE

-Run SimulIDE, use online [tutorials](https://www.simulide.com/p/blog-page.html), create circuit with ATmega328 AVR microcontroller, resistor, LED, and GND connected to pin B5, load `.hex` firmware from `Labs/01-tools`, and simulate the project.
+Run SimulIDE, use online [tutorials](https://www.simulide.com/p/blog-page.html), and create a circuit with ATmega328 AVR microcontroller.

+All circuit and control elements are available in the **Components** tab.
+Use the following components ATmega328 (**Micro > AVR > atmega > atmega328**), resistor (**Passive > Resistor**), LED (**Outputs > Led**), and GND (**Sources > Ground (0 V)**) and connect them as shown.

 ![SimulIDE](Images/screenshot_simulide.png)

+Right-click on the ATmega package and select **Load firmware**.
+In your project folder, find the `*.hex` file that was created by compiling in the previous point.

+Register values can be displayed in the **RamTable** tab.
+In the **Reg.** column, type `DDRB` on the first line and `PORTB` on the second.

+Click to **Power Circuit** button, simulate the project, and monitor the LED status and register values.
+The simulation can be paused with the **Pause Simulation** button and stopped by pressing the **Power Circuit** button again.

+You can connect a probe (**Meters > Probe**), an oscilloscope (**Meters > Oscope**), or a voltmeter (**Meters > Voltimeter**) to output B5 and observe the voltage.

+The properties of each component can be found/changed in the **Properties** tab.

 ## Part 5: Logic analyzer

-Run Saleae Logic software, use wire and connect Channel 0 to Arduino board pin 13, and verify the duration of `_delay_ms()` function.
+Run Saleae Logic software, use wire and connect Channel 0 to Arduino board pin 13 (pin PB5 is connected here), and verify the duration of delay function.

+To start sampling, press the green button with two arrows, set the sampling rate to 1 MS/s and the recording time to 1 second.
+Click the Start button.

 ![Logic analyzer](Images/screenshot_saleae.png "Saleae Logic software")

 ## Synchronize git

+When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+This way you are sure that you will not lose any of your changes.

-Use [git commands](https://github.com/joshnh/Git-Commands) to add, commit, and push all local changes to your remote repository.
+Use [git commands](https://github.com/tomas-fryza/Digital-electronics-2/wiki/Git-useful-commands) to add, commit, and push all local changes to your remote repository.
+Note that, a detailed description of all git commands can be found [here](https://github.com/joshnh/Git-Commands).
 Check the repository at GitHub web page for changes.

 ```bash